-The Colorado Department of Labor and Employment (CDLE) has published an emergency rule that temporarily requires employers in certain industries to provide paid sick leave to employees with flu-like symptoms who are being tested for COVID-19.
+The CDLE has published an emergency rule that temporarily requires employers in certain industries to provide paid sick leave to employees with flu-like symptoms who are being tested for COVID-19.
 The emergency rule took effect immediately on March 11 and will remain in effect for 30 days, or longer if the state of emergency declared by the governor continues.

 The emergency rule took effect immediately on March 11, 2020 and will remain in effect for 30 days, or longer if the state of emergency declared by the governor continues.